automl/ConfigSpace/docs/source/API-Doc.rst

 ----------------

-Similar to the *and*-conjunction, new constraints can be combined by using the *or*-conjunction.
+Similar to the ``AndConjunction``, new constraints can be combined by using the ``OrConjunction``.

-.. py:class:: ConfigSpace.conditions.OrConjunction(*args: AbstractCondition) -> None:
+.. py:class:: ConfigSpace.conditions.OrConjunction(*args) -> None:

-    :param AbstractCondition args: conditions, which will be combined with an or-conjunction
+    :param AbstractCondition args: conditions, which will be combined with an ``OrConjunction``

-The following example shows how we can combine two constraints with an *or*-conjunction.
+The following example shows how we can combine two constraints with an ``OrConjunction``.
 Example::

     import ConfigSpace as CS